architeketh/machine-learning/README.md

 ## ✨ Features

-- 🔍 **Web Search** - Search for ML & AI articles with customizable sources
+- 🔍 **Web Search** - Search for ML & Architecture articles with customizable sources
-- 🔗 **Quick Search Sources** - One-click search on ArXiv, GitHub, Google Scholar, and more
+- 🔗 **Quick Search Sources** - One-click search on Dezeen, Architect Magazine, ArchDaily, and more
 - ⚙️ **Custom Sources** - Add your own search sources with custom URLs
 - 🧹 **Clear Search** - Clear search results with one click
 - ➕ **Add Articles** - Manually add articles with URLs, descriptions, and images